 My name is Niels.
-I am an Assistant Professor at Aalborg University’s Human-Centred Computing group.
+I am an Associate Professor at Aalborg University’s Human-Centred Computing group.
 My research interests lay in Human-Computer Interaction, Social Computing, and Ubiquitous Computing.
 In particular, I have focused on self-report studies (e.g., Experience Sampling Method), online crowdsourcing, Human-AI interaction, and AI fairness.
 Please see my publication overview for more details.

 I previously held positions at University College London’s Interaction Centre, the University of Melbourne’s Interaction Design Lab, and the University of Oulu’s Center for Ubiquitous Computing.
 Find my up-to-date CV here.